The Evolution of America’s Leading Steelmaker & Recycler

-From autos to nuclear services to steel, the story of Nucor is about the ability to adapt to changing times.
-The company's innovative and teammate-focused culture catapulted Nucor from the little steel company that could to the largest producer and recycler in America.
-These are the events that helped Nucor change the face of the steel industry.
+From automobiles to nuclear services to steel, the story of Nucor is about the ability to adapt to changing times.
+The company’s innovative and teammate-focused culture catapulted Nucor from “the little steel company that could” to the largest steel producer and recycler in America.

 Ransom E. Olds, creator of the Oldsmobile, forms REO Motor Company, which evolves into the Nuclear Corporation of America and ultimately Nucor.

 Nuclear Corporation makes two strategic moves that change the company and ultimately the American steel industry: the acquisition of Vulcraft, a producer of steel joists and girders, and the hiring of Ken Iverson to run Vulcraft.
 Iverson soon emerges as one of the great visionaries and mavericks in American industry.

 The company opens a second Vulcraft plant in Nebraska to meet increasing demand for steel joists.
 Based on the success of its first two plants, Vulcraft purchases M&S Steel Company of Fort Payne, Alabama in 1967, which becomes Vulcraft – Alabama, and builds its fourth steel joist plant in Grapeland, Texas the following year.
 Business booms, and Vulcraft’s growth has continued ever since.

 1965 – Iverson & Siegel Forge a New Path

 Nuclear’s newly appointed president, Ken Iverson, and company treasurer and controller, Sam Siegel, act quickly to put the company on a course toward profitability, including selling off inefficient divisions.